steph-xue/react-notes/README.md

 # React Notes

-A web application for writing and organizing notes in Markdown, with a live preview and a resizable, split panel layout.
-Notes are saved automatically as you write, and the most recent one always stays at the top of the list.
+A notes web application for writing and organizing content in Markdown, with a live preview and a resizable split-panel layout.
+Notes are saved automatically as users type, and the most recently updated note remains at the top of the list.

 **[View Live Demo](https://react-notes-sx.netlify.app/)**